Locum Tenens Physician Malpractice Coverage & Risk Management

 • Communicating effectively: Miscommunication is a leading cause of serious adverse events.
 Protocols such as handoff tools help ensure important information is passed on.

-Locum tenens physicians work temporary assignments in healthcare facilities, and the short-term nature of this work offers unique challenges.
+Locum tenens docs work temporary assignments in healthcare facilities, and the short-term nature of this work offers unique challenges.
 Unfamiliar environments, processes and patient populations may affect the locum physician’s medical malpractice exposure.

 When working locum tenens positions, physicians must ensure adequate medical malpractice coverage during each placement and after the assignment ends.
 This coverage protects against claims arising from a physician’s actions while working locum tenens.